 A screenplay is everything that is involved in the production, so while you write a screenplay, it is key to introduce the obstacle early.
 This makes the story more compelling and believable to the viewers.
 Also, along with that creating an atmosphere is equally important.

 You can create the atmosphere using natural elements or even the location.
-Action lines explain the tone, visual experience, and pace of the screenplay.
+Action lines explain the screenplay's tone, visual experience, and pace.

 3. Set the Scene